che-incubator/chectl/README.md

   -s, --snapshot-id=snapshot-id                          ID of a snapshot to restore from

   -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
-                                                         Must comply with the version in used backup snapshot.
+Defaults to
-                                                         Defaults to the existing operator version or to chectl version if none deployed.
+                                                         the existing operator version or to chectl version if none deployed.

   --aws-access-key-id=aws-access-key-id                  AWS access key ID

   --aws-secret-access-key=aws-secret-access-key          AWS secret access key

-  --backup-cr=backup-cr                                  Name of a backup custom resource to restore from
+  --backup-cr-name=backup-cr-name                        Name of a backup custom resource to restore from

   --backup-server-config-name=backup-server-config-name  Name of custom resource with backup server config